-The principle route of exposure to animal allergens is inhalation of aeroallergens.
-Direct skin and eye contact is also a common route of exposure.
-Early symptoms may include rhinitis (runny or stuffy nose), conjunctivitis (eye redness or irritation), watery or prickly eyes and skin rashes.
+The principal route of exposure to animal allergens is inhalation of aeroallergens.
+Direct skin and eye contact are also common routes of exposure.
+Early symptoms may include rhinitis (runny or stuffy nose), conjunctivitis (eye redness or irritation), watery or prickly eyes, and skin rashes.
 Other symptoms may develop such as difficulty breathing or asthma-like symptoms.